microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeeting-getallrecordings.md

 | Page size              |     ✓     | `top`                                                   | Allows caller to specify max number of objects per page. |

 > [!NOTE]
-> The following known issues are associated with the query parameters:
+> The following known issues are associated with this API:
+>
-> - The `top` query might not return a nextLink.
-To get the nextLink, avoid using the `top` query.
+> - This API has a `[known issue](https://developer.microsoft.com/en-us/graph/known-issues/?search=22931)` related to using the `top` query.
-> - For older meetings where transcripts are not turned on, the result might not include the recordings.
+> - This API has a `[known issue](https://developer.microsoft.com/en-us/graph/known-issues/?search=22933)` related to exporting recordings for meetings which do not have transcription turned on.

 ## Request headers

 | Header       | Value |
 |:---------------|:--------|
 |Authorization|Bearer {token}.
 Required.
 Learn more about [authentication and authorization](/graph/auth/auth-concepts).|